Code-Institute-Submissions/neo-data-milestone-project/README.md

 ### Features Left to Implement

 Code to more thoroughly check that a valid date has been entered into the text box is required.
 For example, if you enter a number into the search box which is not in a valid date format no code will execute.
-Also, I would like to add the time of close approach of the asteroid to the data output as this would be a useful feature for those wishin to view the asteroid through as telescope.
+Also, I would like to add the time of close approach of the asteroid to the data output as this would be a useful feature for those wishing to view the asteroid through as telescope.
 Additionally, a very cool feature which I'm not sure if it exists would be a Solar System equivalent of Google Maps.
 Here the current position of the selected NEOs would be displayed at the current time or at a chosen time.
 In addition to this, I would like to spend some time investigating how difficult it would be to make the dc.js data plots responsive using CSS.
-I know thatthey can be manipulated by the CSS but the time required to achieve this may be prohibitive.
+I am aware that they can be manipulated by the CSS but the time required to achieve this may be prohibitive.

 ## Technologies Used